mschrey/mashcontrol/readme.md

 ## Information ##
 As of version v0.5, it is not necessary anymore to define the mash steps in the source code.
 Instead, a php web front end has been developed.
 Here, the mash steps can be easily defined.
-By clicking "start mash control", a mash step file (.msf) is created.
-Afterwards the mash control c binary is started with the name of the mash step file as the parameter.
+By clicking "start Mashcontrol", a mash step file (.msf) is created.
+Afterwards the Mashcontrol binary is started with the name of the mash step file as the parameter.

+Use the Mashcontrol web frontend as follows:
+1. Direct your browser to <ip_of_RaspberryPi>/mashcontrol.php
+2. Enter your desired recipe name at "Recipe Name".
+3. Activate and configure the mash steps as needed.
+4. Finally click "start Mashcontrol"
+The binary is started and some rudimentary status information is output.
+Two times you have to interact with the UI:
+  * When the water temperature reached the mashin temperature, the temperature is kept until you added all the grist and acknowledge this by clicking "Continue"
+  * When the mashout time is reached, the mashout temperature is kept (usually 78°C) until you click "Continue".
+Afterwards the binary terminates.

 ## Outlook ##